 Adrian and Bridget are still members of the Scargill Community and still intensely involved, especially in contributing to the programme, but Adrian now has space again in which to write.

 2013 saw the publication of the latest in the ever popular Sacred Diary series 'Adrian Plass and the Church Weekend' and 'Seriously Funny 2' with Jeff Lucas.

 2013 also saw Adrian joining Jeff for more Seriously Funny tours and Bridget and Adrian touring 'Riding the Storm' with Dave Bilborough, in association with the Sailors Society, as well as many other individual gigs around the UK including Spring Harvest and Greenbelt.

 2014 included the genuinely fun tour with Searchlight Theatre Company and World Vision, some great times with Rob Halligan and lots of continued involvement with Scargill House.
 It was also a year dogged with illness including a minor stroke in June but it was a period when Adrian and Bridget experienced wonderful support from family and friends and understanding from many organisers of events that they reluctantly had to cancel.

-2015 has so far been eventful as Adrian and Bridget try to resume their speaking engagements.
+2015 proved eventful as Adrian and Bridget resumed some speaking engagements.
 Fairly chronic back pain has put paid to some events but there has been lots of fun including touring with Searchlight Theatre and leading events at Scargill House.
 This Autumn sees the publication of his new book with Jeff Lucas ALL QUESTIONS GREAT AND SMALL with a four day tour to launch it.